This program will fund several new and renewal research projects each valued at $50,000.

-This program will provide salary awards to neuroscience trainees whose supervisors are full DMCBH members, and is intended to recognize excellence in academics and research activities.
-Through the generous support from many donors and the Graduate Program in Neuroscience, funding is available from several disease specific endowments and a general endowment.
-Half of the general awards will be reserved for GPN students, all other awards are open to all trainees in DMCBH.
+This program will provide salary awards to neuroscience graduate trainees whose supervisors are full DMCBH members, and is intended to recognize excellence in academics and research activities.
+Funding is available from several disease-specific endowments, a general endowment; and the Graduate Program in Neuroscience (GPN).

 Your application must include the following documents:

-This is a competitive peer-review process and each application (including renewals) will be evaluated on the following criteria:
+This is a competitive peer-review process and each application will be evaluated on the following criteria:

 The awards committee will ensure that the group of successful applicants is diverse.
-Applicants’ minority status will be considered when making the final award decision.
+Applicants’ IBPOC status will be considered when making the final award decision.

 Applicants must be a full member of the DMCBH.